Bus Accident Lawyer in Bossier City / Shreveport

 How Much Can You Get from a Bus Accident Settlement?

 Every case has its own facts and circumstances.
 Therefore, you need to consult an attorney to get an idea of your case’s value.
 Your bus crash lawyer will look at several important factors to come up with an estimate that will take into account the severity of any injuries and the future or ongoing cost of care and treatment.
 In addition, lost wages or future earnings potential and pain and suffering will also be factored into the calculation.
 The more severe your injury, the higher your settlement will be.
-For example, someone experiencing a traumatic brain injury, spinal cord damage, internal organ injury, or facial trauma from a bus accident will likely receive significantly more than someone who is suffering from something like whiplash.
+For example, someone experiencing a traumatic brain injury, spinal cord damage, blunt force trauma injuries, internal organ injury, or facial trauma from a bus accident will likely receive significantly more than someone who is suffering from something like whiplash.

 Do I Need a Bus Accident Attorney?